AliceWonderMiscreations/libbitcoin-RPM/README.md

 ### LibreOffice

+*This is something only CentOS 7 users need to worry about.
+Fedora users do not need to update boost and therefore do not need to rebuild LibreOffice.*

 It is my suspicion that most people wanting libbitcoin want it for a server where LibreOffice is not installed.
 If you use it on the desktop, however, LibreOffice is one of the packages where the CentOS 7 version links against